-- BSc in Economics and Business Administration (HA), - BSc in International Business, - BSc in Business Administration and Service Management, - BSc in Business Administration and Project Management, - BSc in International Shipping and Trade, - BSc in European Business, - (2) The following bachelor degrees also give access to admission to this programme, see however subsection (4) and (6): - Erhvervsøkonomi (HA)(SDU)
+- BSc in Economics and Business Administration (HA), - BSc in International Business, - BSc in Business Administration and Service Management,

+- BSc in Business Administration and Project Management,

+- BSc in International Shipping and Trade,

+- BSc in European Business,

+(2) The following bachelor degrees also give access to admission to this programme, see however subsection (4) and (6):

+- Erhvervsøkonomi (HA)(SDU)

-- Erhvervsøkonomi (HA)HA Almen (RUC) - BSc in Business Administration (RUC) - Erhvervsøkonomi (HA)(AU) - BSc in Economics & Business Administration (AU) - Erhvervsøkonomi (HA)(AAU) - BSc in Economics and Business Administration (AAU). - (3) Admission to the MSc in Economics and Business Administration programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
-During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment: - 45 ECTS-points in Business Administration/Economics - 45 ECTS-points in the following core academic areas, with a minimum of 5 ECTS-points within each: Microeconomics, Organisation, Marketing, Quantitative Methods/Statistics, Accounting, Finance. - (4) The language requirement is English A, see: cbs.dk/graduateadmission. - (5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission. - (6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission. - (7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.
+- Erhvervsøkonomi (HA)HA Almen (RUC)

+- BSc in Business Administration (RUC)

+- Erhvervsøkonomi (HA)(AU)

+- BSc in Economics & Business Administration (AU)

+- Erhvervsøkonomi (HA)(AAU)

+- BSc in Economics and Business Administration (AAU).

+(3) Admission to the Master of Science (MSc) in Economics and Business Administration in Supply Chain Management programme requires that the applicant has completed a qualifying bachelor degree, among these a professional bachelor degree, or other Danish or foreign degree at the same level.
+During the education the applicant must have covered the following academic disciplines to a sufficient degree on an overall, individual assessment:

+- 45 ECTS-points in Business Administration/Economics - 45 ECTS-points in the following core academic areas, with a minimum of 5 ECTS-points within each: Microeconomics, Organisation, Marketing, Quantitative Methods/Statistics, Accounting, Finance.

+(4) The language requirement is English A, see: cbs.dk/graduateadmission.

+(5) Standard assessments of a number of degrees from CBS or other universities are available on cbs.dk/graduateadmission.

+(6) In the event that there are more applicants who fulfil the admission requirements than there are places offered at this programme, the selection shall be made according to criteria laid down in advance and published on cbs.dk/graduateadmission.

+(7) Available at cbs.dk/graduateadmission are the application and admission procedures, including deadlines, as well as information about the date when the offer or the rejection of a place of study is made and about the requirement to accept a place of study.

+Additional admission requirements regarding the corporate master programme

+1B.
+The additional admission and enrolment requirements pertaining to the corporate master programme are available on CBS' homepage: the programme's admission pages.